nitesh-nandwana/spring-music-repo/README.md

 application .war file using `./gradlew assemble`.

-this is line345 line3
+this is line 1
-khgdgujygg
+this is line 2
-ABCHDSDJHSFIJSFJ
+this is line 3